Signaturefd LLC Has $8.04 Million Stock Position in Exxon Mobil Co. (NYSE:XOM)

 Analysts Set New Price Targets

 A number of brokerages have commented on XOM.
-Truist Financial increased their price objective on shares of Exxon Mobil from $116.00 to $118.00 in a report on Monday, May 1st.
-Scotiabank downgraded shares of Exxon Mobil from a “sector outperform” rating to a “sector perform” rating and cut their target price for the company from $140.00 to $135.00 in a research report on Thursday, April 13th.
-Morgan Stanley cut their target price on shares of Exxon Mobil from $122.00 to $121.00 and set an “overweight” rating on the stock in a research report on Tuesday, July 18th.
-Royal Bank of Canada restated a “sector perform” rating and set a $125.00 target price on shares of Exxon Mobil in a research report on Wednesday.
+Morgan Stanley decreased their price objective on shares of Exxon Mobil from $122.00 to $121.00 and set an “overweight” rating on the stock in a report on Tuesday, July 18th.
+The Goldman Sachs Group downgraded shares of Exxon Mobil from a “buy” rating to a “neutral” rating and set a $125.00 target price on the stock. in a research report on Monday, May 1st.
+Jefferies Financial Group cut their target price on shares of Exxon Mobil from $148.00 to $140.00 in a research report on Monday, May 15th.
+HSBC upped their target price on shares of Exxon Mobil from $113.50 to $115.50 and gave the company a “hold” rating in a research report on Thursday, April 20th.
 Finally, UBS Group upgraded shares of Exxon Mobil from a “neutral” rating to a “buy” rating and upped their target price for the company from $125.00 to $144.00 in a research report on Tuesday, April 18th.
-One research analyst has rated the stock with a sell rating, ten have given a hold rating and twelve have issued a buy rating to the stock.
-According to data from MarketBeat.com, Exxon Mobil currently has a consensus rating of “Hold” and a consensus price target of $124.66.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating and twelve have given a buy rating to the company’s stock.
+According to MarketBeat.com, Exxon Mobil currently has a consensus rating of “Hold” and an average price target of $124.66.

 Exxon Mobil Company Profile